andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 Sufficiently geared up, we hit the trail.
 The first half mile of the hike takes us up a mild grade to the top of a bluff overlooking the *Sognefjord*.
 If this was the extent of the hike I'd be thrilled.
 From even this lower station I'm afforded what is almost certainly the most stunning view I've ever seen in my life.

+While soaking in the surroundings I crane my neck up the face of a massive

 We couldn't possibly be going *all the way up there*.
 It looks an insurmountable